 Wireless internet access will be available at the workshop.
 You will be given a logon to access the system once you get to the workshop location.

-Smoking is not allowed on campus, either in buildings or outside.
+The hotel is non-smoking, so you will need to go outside to light up.
+Also, smoking is not allowed on campus, either in buildings or outside.
 To smoke, you will need to walk a block to an off-campus location.

 You should definitely bring business cards, because you’ll be meeting lots of new folk.